Struthiomimus: Speed

 The legs (hind limbs) of Struthiomimus were long, powerful and seemingly well-suited to rapid running, much like an ostrich.
 The supposed speed of Struthiomimus was, in fact, its main defense from predators (although it may also have been able to lash out with its hind claws when cornered), such as the dromaeosaurids (e.g. Saurornitholestes and Dromaeosaurus) and tyrannosaurs (e.g. Daspletosaurus and Gorgosaurus), which lived at the same time.
 It is estimated to have been able to run at speeds between 50 and 80 km/h.

 Paleoecology

-Fossil remains of S. altus are only known definitively from the Oldman Formation, dated to between 78 and 77 million years ago during the Campanian stage of the late Cretaceous period.
+Fossil remains of S. altus are known from the Oldman Formation, dated to between 78 and 77 million years ago during the Campanian stage of the late Cretaceous period.
+S. altus has also been found in the Horseshoe Canyon Formation.
 A younger species (which has not yet been named), which apparently differed from S. altus in having longer, more slender hands, is known from several specimens found in the Horseshoe Canyon Formation and lower Lance Formation, between 69 and 67.5 million years ago (early Maastrichtian).